petersulyok/diskinfo/DEVELOPMENT.md

 ```
    pylint src/diskinfo/*.py test/*.py
 ```
-Its configuration options can be found `pyproject.toml` file.
+Their configuration options can be found `pyproject.toml` file.

 ## PyPI package
 The `setuptools` is used to create Python distribution package to PyPI.
 All package parameters are specified in `pyproject.toml` file.
 The package can be created in `dist` directory:
 ```
-   python -m build
+   uv build
 ```
 The new package can be uploaded to PyPI with `twine`:
 ```
    twine upload --verbose dist/*
 ```
-NOTE: The distribution package will be built and published to PyPI automatically when a new github release created!
+NOTE: The distribution package will be built and published to PyPI automatically when a new GitHub release created!

-During the development this package can be installed locally:
+During the development this package can be installed locally with one of the following commands:
 ```
    pip install -e .
+   uv build
 ```

 ## Documentation
 This project is using `sphinx` to generate documentation on [readthedocs.io](https://readthedocs.io/).
-The github repository is connected to [readthedocs.io](https://readthedocs.io/) and when a new commit is created in github, it will trigger documentation update on  [readthedocs.io](https://readthedocs.io/) side.
+The GitHub repository is connected to [readthedocs.io](https://readthedocs.io/) and when a new commit is created in GitHub, it will trigger documentation update on  [readthedocs.io](https://readthedocs.io/) side.
+The required Python packages are managed by `uv`.
 The documentation can be built and tested locally:
 ```
    cd docs
-   pip install -r requirements-docs.txt
    make html
 ```
 The HTML documentation will be created in `./docs/build/html` folder.